Semicontinuity of capacity under pointed intrinsic flat convergence: Examples

 Now, the capacity of $K$ in $X$ is positive, but the capacity of $K_i$ in $X_i$ is zero for all $i$.
 This is easy to see because $X_i$ is disconnected: the function that equals 1 on $K$ and vanishes on $X_i \setminus K$ is Lipschitz and is a valid test function for the capacity, with zero Dirichlet energy.
 Thus, in \eqref{eqn_limsup_sublevel} of Theorem \ref{thm_sublevel}, we have strict inequality (without needing to take a subsequence).

 If desired, one can arrange a similar example with the $X_i$ connected, as follows.
-Join the two connected components of $X_i$ with a thin ``strip'' of area of $O(1/i^3)$ and length $O(1/i)$.
-Then with a Lipschitz test function $f_i$ equalling 1 on $K$, with $\Lip(f_i)$ of $O(i)$ on the strip, and 0 elsewhere, the Dirichlet energy of $f_i$ would be $O(1/i)$, i.e., the capacity of $K$ in the connected space $X_i$ would still converge to 0.
+Join the two connected components of $X_i$ with a thin solid tube of 3-volume of $O(1/i^3)$ and length $O(1/i)$.
+Then with a Lipschitz test function $f_i$ equalling 1 on $K$, with $\Lip(f_i)$ of $O(i)$ on the tube, and 0 elsewhere, the Dirichlet energy of $f_i$ would be $O(1/i)$, i.e., the capacity of $K$ in the connected space $X_i$ would still converge to 0.

-\paragraph{\emph{Example 4: cancellation and necessity of volume-preserving $\F$ convergence}} Here, we demonstrate that upper semicontinuity of capacity may fail for pointed $\F$-convergence, without assuming $\VF$-convergence.
+\paragraph{\emph{Example 4: Cancellation and necessity of volume-preserving $\F$ convergence}} Here, we demonstrate that upper semicontinuity of capacity may fail for pointed $\F$-convergence, without assuming $\VF$-convergence.
 We exploit the ``cancellation'' phenomenon of intrinsic flat convergence as in \cite[Example A.19]{SW}.

-Let $Y$ be Euclidean 3-space, and let $X_i$ be the union of the $z=0$ plane and an annulus sitting slightly above:
+Let $Y$ be Euclidean 4-space as in the previous example, and let $X_i$ be the union of the $w=0$ hyperplane and an annular region sitting slightly above:

 Equip $X_i$ with the induced metric, so that $X_i$ is isometrically embedded in $Y$.
-Let $T_i$ be the locally integral current on $X_i$ given by integration, oriented up on the $z=0$ plane and down on the annulus. $X_i$ with the induced metric, equipped with $T_i$, produces a sequence of local integral current spaces, $N_i$.
-Letting $K$ be the unit disk we have $K\subset X_i$, and the capacity of $K$ in $X_i$ is a positive constant independent of $i$.
+Let $T_i$ be the locally integral current on $X_i$ given by integration, oriented up on the $w=0$ hyperplane and down on the annular region. $X_i$ with the induced metric, equipped with $T_i$, produces a sequence of local integral current spaces, $N_i$.
+Letting $K$ be the unit ball we have $K\subset X_i$, and the capacity of $K$ in $X_i$ is a positive constant independent of $i$.

 Now, $N_i$ converges in the pointed $\F$-sense (but not $\VF$-sense) to